We need your help!

 ISTE strongly encourages our community to take action and impact the future of ed tech!

 ISTE has united with more than 75 national organizations to form the Title IV, Part A Coalition to urge Congress to provide maximum funding for the Student Support and Academic Enrichment grant program that funds ed tech programs.

-The Title IV, Part A block grant is a new program created by the newly enacted and bipartisan Every Student Succeeds Act (ESSA).
+The Title IV, Part A block grant is a program created by the bipartisan Every Student Succeeds Act (ESSA).
 The program, also known as the Student Support and Academic Enrichment (SSAE) grant program, will be used by states and school districts to:

 Provide students with a well-rounded education (STEM, computer science, music, arts, physical education, college career counseling).

 Support a safe and healthy school environment (comprehensive school mental health, drug and violence prevention, training on trauma-informed practices, health and physical education).